 - 2. All DIASources detected on the previous night, that have not been matched at a high confidence level to a known Object, DIAObject, SSObject, or an artifact, are analyzed for potential pairs, forming tracklets. - 3.
-The collection of tracklets collected over the past 30 days31 is searched for subsets forming tracks consistent with being on the same Keplerian orbit around the Sun. - 4.
+The collection of tracklets collected over the past 30 days 31 is searched for subsets forming tracks consistent with being on the same Keplerian orbit around the Sun. - 4.
 For those that are, an orbit is fitted and a new SSObject table entry created.
 DIASource records are updated to point to the new SSObject record.
-DIAObjects "orphaned" by this unlinking are deleted.32. - 5.
+DIAObjects "orphaned" by this unlinking are deleted marked as expired (as per Section 2.5)32. - 5.
 Precovery linking is attempted for all SSObjects whose orbits were updated in this process.
 Where successful, SSObjects (orbits) are recomputed as needed.